symbol/symbol-docs/source/guides/transaction/sending-payouts-with-aggregate-complete-transaction.rst

 Let's get into some code
 *************************

-1. Dan creates two :ref:`transfer transaction <transfer-transaction>` with two different recipients, and wrap them in an :ref:`aggregate transaction <aggregate-transaction>`.
+1. Dan creates two :ref:`transfer transaction <transfer-transaction>` with two different recipients, wrapping them in an :ref:`aggregate transaction <aggregate-transaction>`.

+As one private key can sign all the transactions in the aggregate, define the aggregate as *complete*.
+That means that there is no need to lock funds to send the transaction.
+If valid, it will be accepted by the network.

 .. example-code::